pylint-dev/pylint/doc/user_guide/checkers/extensions.rst

 This checker is provided by ``pylint.extensions.broad_try_clause``.
 Verbatim name of the checker is ``broad_try_clause``.

+You can find the options of this checker here: :ref:`broad_try_clause-options`

 Broad Try Clause checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :too-many-try-statements (W0717):